Jim3Things/CloudChamber/README.md

 Later versions will broaden this, both to other parts of the control plane, such as network management, and to larger portions of a cloud, such as multi-cluster regions.

-Cloud Chamber is currently under development, and in it early milestones.
+Cloud Chamber is currently under development, and in its early milestones.

 ## Design Principles